mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/063.png
    :align: center

-You can do the opposite, too: start outside the feature, take a bite out of it, and right-click outside it again:
+You can do the opposite, too:

+* Click outside the feature.
+* Take a bite out of it.
+* Right-click outside the farm again:

 .. image:: ../_static/create_vector_data/064.png
    :align: center